 One very hot, humid Spring evening brought a series of tornados that blew away his mobile home and badly damaged the office where he worked.
 You might hear him tell the story of sleeping on the lobby floor of the Kokomo, Indiana Holiday Inn that night and rising the next morning to drive his bright red, 1963 Chevrolet convertible to California in search of a career in the exploding semiconductor industry.

 Being a “country boy” at heart, he quickly found his way to a country home in the Santa Cruz Mountains, overlooking what would eventually become known as Silicon Valley.
 He has lived in that same house since 1969.
 In those five decades, he has raised a family, served his community well, helped others, and has rarely been arrested for anything more serious than stiffing a crooked cab driver or being drunk and disorderly in public.
 Random sightings have been reported of him attending church but none of those accounts can be confirmed.

 Jim has opinions about almost everything – some are well-considered and grounded in solid personal knowledge and experience, while others are; shall we say, “somewhat more casual”.
 Some might seem capricious at first but all are subject to change as more information becomes available.
 He often comments that “the beauty of science is that it is self-correcting – it is OK to change your mind when the facts change”.

 If the reader is seeking “profound”, this is the wrong website – instead, find “humble”, “nonjudgmental”, and “mildly conservative”.
-If not occasionally offended by these opinions, a second reading would be in order.
+If you are not occasionally offended by his opinions, a second reading would be in order.